 What now?
 If someone has decided to "come out" to you, you are an important, trusted person in their life.
 Honor that trust by listening, being respectful and being honest.

-What does it mean to be gay/lesbian/bisexual?
+What does it mean to be lesbian/gay/bisexual/transgender/queer?
 Being gay or lesbian means that one is attracted to a member of the same gender; those who are bisexual feel an attraction to both genders.
 The distinction between gay and straight is only that the beauty is found in someone physically similar rather than physically different.
 Socially, being gay, lesbian or bisexual can have many negative consequences because of the lack of equality in the way state and federal laws treat LGBT individuals and couples.
-However, this does not mean that an LGBT person cannot live a full, healthy, happy life.
+However, this does not mean that an LGBTQ+ person cannot live a full, healthy, happy life.
 Support from those we love is a big part of that.

 Why is my friend or loved one gay?
 Gender identity and sexuality are not the result of home life, school life, TV shows, or any other outside influence.
 It is not a choice.
 It is not a teenage or young adult "phase."
 It is a natural human characteristic that should be honored and respected.

 Why am I uncomfortable with his/her sexuality/gender identity?
 Your faith, your beliefs about gender, or simply what you have been taught throughout your life may leave you feeling uncomfortable about this subject.
 But your lack of comfort need not be permanent.
-Spending time with LGBT persons other than with or without your friend or loved one often leads to a realization that we are more similar than different.
+Spending time with LGBTQ+ people other than with or without your friend or loved one often leads to a realization that we are more similar than different.

 What about family, friends, or neighbors?
 Now that you know, realize that your friend or loved one may not have told the rest of the world.
-Allow him or her to decide who to tell and when.
+Allow them to decide who to tell and when.
 Be aware of who may be listening when having public conversations, so as not to betray your friend's confidence.
 If you are concerned for your friend or loved one's physical safety, please find a responsible adult to assist.